hslavich/OneloginSamlBundle/README.md

 Persist user on creation and SAML attributes injection (Optional)
 -----------------------------------------------------------------

-> Symfony DependencyInjection component and Doctrine ORM are required.
+> Symfony EventDispatcher component and Doctrine ORM are required.

 Edit firewall settings in `security.yaml`: